laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 Open Rowing Monitor combines two types of force detection, which work independently: *basic force detection* and *advanced stroke detection*.
 Both can detect a stroke accuratly, and the combination has proven its use.

-In `engine/Flywheel.js`, two functions provide force detection:
+In `engine/Flywheel.js`, two functions provide force detection, which use the following criteria before attempting a stroke phase transition:

-* `isUnpowered()`: which indicates that the simple or the advanced force detection indicate that a force is absent;
+* `isPowered()`: which indicates a force is present, suggesting a drive phase.
+This is true when the slope of a series of *flankLength* times between impulses is below the **minumumRecoverySlope** (i.e. accelerating) AND the handleforce is above **minumumForceBeforeStroke** (i.e. the torque &tau; is above a certain threshold);

-* `isPowered()`: which indicates that both the simple or the advanced force detection indicate that a force is present.
+* `isUnpowered()`: which indicates that there is no force present, suggesting a recovery phase.
+This is true when the slope of a series of *flankLength* times between impulses is above the **minumumRecoverySlope** (i.e. decelerating) where the goodness of fit of that slope exceeds the **minimumStrokeQuality** OR the handleforce is below **minumumForceBeforeStroke** (i.e. the torque &tau; is below a certain threshold)

 The choice for the logical relations between the two types of force detection is based on testing: where a sudden presence of force on a flywheel (i.e. the start of a drive) is quite easily and consistently detected, its abscence has proven to be more difficult.
-In practice, the beginning of a drive is easily recognised as strong leg muscles excert much force onto the flywheel in a very short period of time.
+In practice, the beginning of a drive is easily recognised as strong leg muscles excert much force onto the flywheel in a very short period of time, leading to an easily recognisable (large) torque &tau; and a sudden decrease in currentDt's.
 The end of the drive is more difficult to assess, as the dragforce of the flywheel increases with its speed, and the weaker arm muscles have taken over, making the transition to the recovery much harder to detect.
 In theory, in the end of the drive phase the drag force might be bigger than the force from the arms, resulting in an overall negative torque.

-In the remainder of this paragraph, we describe the underlying physics of these force detection methods.
+In the remainder of this paragraph, we describe the underlying physics of both these force detection methods.

-#### Basic force detection
+### Basic force detection through currentDt slope

 One of the key indicator is the acceleration/decelleration of the flywheel.
 Looking at a simple visualisation of the rowing stroke, we try to achieve the following: